USEPA/workshops/_posts/2015-01-14-01-Introduction.md

 {% highlight r %}
-#You can also access functions in a library by using package::function
+#You can also access functions without loading by using package::function
 randomForest::randomForest
 {% endhighlight %}